STORY 1 | STORY 2

 A boy just about her age holding a black umbrella and a blue notebook saw her sitting by herself.
 From head to toe, he stared at her and watched her grieve without anyone beside her.
 Just a few moments ago, he saw a young girl whom he barely knew being buried under the gloomy skies of Jeonju.
 He met the girl once and that was it.
 His family only attended the funeral because the girl’s parents were his parents’ friends.
 He was only dragged along.
 And from morning till noon, he saw only adults weep and cry for the loss.
 As the cheerful boy that he was, he kind of despised the scene since he didn’t want anyone’s sadness to rub off on him.
 But for the first time, he saw a child just about his age that appeared to be more downcast than those whom he had seen.
 She was probably crying for the same loss and it made him sympathetic.

 It wasn’t long before Jessica noticed the boy standing there.
 She didn’t know him, but she felt his compassion hanging around.
-Flustered that someone witnessed her tears, she tried to wipe them as fast as she could even though it could not hide how red her face had become from the endless tears.
+Flustered that someone witnessed her crying, she tried to wipe them as fast as she could even though it could not hide how red her face had become from the endless tears.

 “Are you her sister—the girl that was buried?” he asked, taking note that Jessica spotted him there.

 Jessica nodded and wiped her tears away even though it pulsed out even harder from the question.
 The boy was heartbroken at the sight of her.
 He sat beside her and gently took hold of her hand.
 Jessica was not fond of this intimacy and at a usual occasion, she would resist it, but she didn’t.
-She was too tired and heartbroken to even care of what he was doing.
+She was too tired and heartbroken to even care about what he was doing.

 “Here,” he said as he opened her hand and let her hold a blue notebook.